By Crystal Rose, Posted on 10th March, 2018 at 10:05 AM

 Instagram is a complete powerhouse among other social platforms.
 With more than 800 million active users, experts are of the notion, that it will reach a billion by 2018 and by 2020, 26.9 million new users in the US alone will be joining the social platform.
 That’s more than double the active monthly users on Twitter and roughly three times the number of users on Facebook Messenger and WhatsApp.

 The social giant is also enjoying a greater adoption among the younger population besides growing mobile ad revenues.
+The greater ratio of women use Instagram to do marketing for their business or exhibit their day to day life.
 You can say that Instagram is living its golden age.

 Also, followers on Instagram matter a lot since they represent the number of people interested in your business or brand.
-Unfortunately, it can be a truly onerous task to grow your followers.
+Unfortunately, it can be a truly onerous task to grow your followers and boost your blog audience using social media.
 Leveraging on just the greatest content isn’t enough, by itself, to expand your follower base.

 What’s the solution?